Diseases that Can Hide Behind Indigestion

-Indigestion or stomach discomfort is a disorder that generally occurs when the person eats too much, too quickly or eats foods to which they’re intolerant.
+Indigestion or stomach discomfort is a disorder that generally occurs when a person eats too much, too quickly or eats foods to which they’re intolerant.

 It manifests itself through discomfort in the upper abdomen and is characterized by a sensation of burning, heaviness and pain.

-In the majority of cases, the problem appears suddenly and is often relieved with simple remedies and a healthy diet.
+In most cases, the problem appears suddenly and is often relieved with simple remedies and a healthy diet.
 However, some people may start to suffer from chronic indigestion, experiencing symptoms more frequently and with greater intensity.

-When this occurs, it’s really important to pay attention to the warning signs and consult your doctor to determine its cause.
+When this occurs, it’s really important to pay attention to the warning signs and then consult your doctor to determine their cause.

-Sometimes, another disease can be hiding behind indigestion that can have a lot to do with the stomach.
+Sometimes, another disease can be hiding behind indigestion, and that can have a lot to do with the stomach.

 For this reason, it’s really important to pay attention to the recurring symptoms and learn about the type of disorders that can hide behind the discomfort.